Stock Market Holidays in 2021

 Bond markets typically trade between 8 a.m. and 5 p.m.

-Why the limited hours when there are people who would want to buy and sell 24/7?
+Why does the stock market offer such limited hours when there are people who would want to buy and sell 24/7?

 One of the main reasons is "liquidity," which is how much buying and selling is going on at a given time.
 The more liquidity in a particular security, the likelier you are to get a fair price on it; the less liquidity, the more likely you might have to settle for a less-than-ideal price to finish off a transaction.